snazzyatoms/Coffers/README.md

 - Server owners: use `release/Coffers.jar`
 - Developers: optional `release/Coffers-API.jar`

-In the source repository, `build/` and `release/` are generated output and should not be committed.

 ## What Informed the Design

 These ideas were borrowed conceptually, not by copying code: